Estimated reading time: 8 minutes

 There is a lot of excitement that goes with starting a new business.
 The dreams are big, the passion is real, and there is a drive to succeed.

 However, there is a downside.
-And that is facing the reality of the necessary business functions that are required to run a business.
+And that is facing the reality of the necessary business functions required to run a business.

-Many small businesses fail because they don’t take the time to put the structure in place to manage the business.
+Many small businesses fail because they don’t take the time to put the structure in place to manage the business, and sometimes hiring family members creates problems.

 I often get asked how to grow a small business.
 The simple answer lies in its ability to manage itself.

-Many entrepreneurs don’t take the time to think about that as they begin their journey – resulting in issues that need to be dealt with.
+Many entrepreneurs don’t take the time to think about that as they begin their journey – resulting in issues that must be dealt with and pitfalls to avoid.

 Think about the following business functions that will require help from a team.